Veterinary Insurance: Cost, Coverage & Providers 2023

 Veterinarian Insurance Coverage Types

-The most important insurance for veterinarians are:
+The most important insurance for veterinarians are as follows:

-- Animal bailee: Protection if an animal gets hurt or runs away while in your custody
+Animal Bailee | Protection for your business if an animal gets hurt or runs away while in your custody |

-- Workers’ compensation: Protection for your employees who become injured or ill because of their jobs
+Workers’ Compensation | Protection for your employees who become injured or ill as a result of their jobs |

 When a pet owner leaves their pet in your care, custody, and control, you become responsible for the animal’s well-being.
-This unique coverage is essential for scenarios such as the animal unexpectedly passing away, running away, or jumping off the exam table and being injured.
+This unique coverage is essential for scenarios such as the animal unexpectedly passing away, running away, or jumping off the exam table and getting injured.
 This coverage is available either as part of the liability coverage or as a stand-alone policy.

 Odds are your vet practice has employees.
 Workers’ compensation insurance is required in nearly every state for businesses with at least one employee.
 It helps your business and staff by defraying the cost of medical expenses and compensating the employee’s lost wage.

-Best Veterinarian Insurance Providers
+Best Veterinary Practice Insurance Providers

 We looked for insurers that offered high limits, appropriate coverage, and clear instructions on how to handle a loss to help you find the best veterinary insurance provider for your business.